Honzus/RL-HPO/README.md

-# Hyp-RL : Hyperparameter Optimization by Reinforcement Learning
+# Investigating the transferability of Reinforcement learning-based Hyperparameter optimisation methods
 We provide here the source code for the paper "Investigating the transferability of Reinforcement learning-based Hyperparameter optimisation methods".